InvenTutor/inventutor.github.io/README.md

 ## About

-InvenTutor documentation includes:
-- Detailed tutorials for beginners and advanced users
-- Plugin documentation and setup guides
-- Components library and usage examples
-- Legal information and guidelines

-## Features

 - 📚 Comprehensive documentation
 - 🎥 Video tutorials with written guides
 - 🔌 Plugin documentation with setup instructions